eigenvivek/eigenvivek.github.io/_posts/2021-09-06-pca-courant-fischer.md

     This post synthesizes ideas I encountered in Matrix Analysis ([JHU.AMS.792](https://www.amazon.com/Matrix-Analysis-Second-Roger-Horn/dp/0521548233)) and Unsupervised Learning ([JHU.BME.692](http://www.vision.jhu.edu/teaching/learning/learning17/)).
 </span>

+In this post, we prove the Courant--Fischer Theorem, use it to derive PCA, and finally consider some technical points from the derivation.

 ## Formulating PCA as a matrix optimization problem

 One view of PCA can be motivated by the following question: